hmcalister/GenericCaching/README.md

 - Currently, the caching relies on a consistent hashing of the function inputs.
 This is difficult for structs in general, as discussed above for `map` types.
 It may be nice to add some consistent caching method for any struct, but this problem pushes up against the language specification.

 - The current caching algorithm requires encoding and hashing the parameter type.
 For generality, we encode the parameters into a string using `encoding/gob` and hash the resulting string using `hash/fnv`.
 It would be interesting to benchmark just how long this process takes in comparison to just recomputing the function.
 I imagine for some functions, such a `f(int) -> int` caching would be a detriment.
+	- Update: Implementing some benchmarks have shown our assumption is correct.
+Only function calls longer than about one hundred nanoseconds are worth caching.

 - In future, it would be nice to add cache types for specifically numerical types only, such that the encoding could be numerical rather than a string, which may be faster.